Logo

 Regional interconnectors, substations, and cross-border energy trading platforms supporting Africa's power pools.

-Institutional Platform.
+Institutional Structure.
 African Focus.

 Portfolio Allocation